 There are no toys.
 I cannot wrap my mind around why a baby walker would have a tray for snacks, but no toys.
 With this walker, you will need to put toys on the tray.
 You know the baby is going to knock the toys off over and over again.

-Next, do you really want your baby cruising around shoving Cheerios in their mouth and slamming into furniture?
+Next, do you really want your baby cruising around shoving Cheerios in their mouth, and slamming into furniture?
 Nope.
 There’s no lock to make sure the baby has to stay where you put her.
-At least the walker includes a bumper bar to prevent from too much damage.
+At least the walker includes a bumper bar to prevent too much damage.

 The price is very steep for a walker your baby can only sit and snack in.
 Some parents complained the walker only works for short babies.